nkantas/LTCC-Advanced-Computational-Methods-in-Statistics/README.md

 -Lecture 2-5: tba

-Note there will be significant overlap with linked videos above, and my recommendation is to use the ones above when a large part of the lecture is viewed online.
+Note there will be significant overlap with linked videos above, and my recommendation is to use the pre-recorded ones linked above with the slides when a large part of the lecture is viewed online.

 ## Coursework